ulricheck/Oculus/README.md

 A scons (http://www.scons.org/) build script is provided.
 Oculus depends on
 * The Oculus Rift SDK (0.4.2 or higher)
+* A static build of boost (1.55.0 or higher)

 To inform scons where to find the Fabric Engine includes as well as the thirdparty libraries, you need to set the following environment variables:

 * FABRIC_DIR: Should point to Fabric Engine's installation folder.
 * OCULUS_DIR: Should point to the root of the Oculus SDK.
+* BOOST_INCLUDE_DIR: Should point to Boost include folder.
+* BOOST_LIBRARY_DIR: Should point to Boost library folder.

 The temporary files will be built into the *build* folder, while the structured output files will be placed in the *stage* folder.